 We're loading up this roasted pork loin with roasted shallot, rosemary, and other fresh herb flavor that is irresistible - this dinner is truly a one pot dinner that is simple to make, but tastes like it took hours!

+If you love our pork loin and potatoes recipe, or our famous garlic butter pork tenderloin - you're going to LOVE this recipe.
 Pork is a light, leaner meat that goes wonderfully with sweeter side dishes, making roasted pears a lovely addition alongside pork loin, especially with lots of shallots, rosemary, and other savory herbs.

 This dinner is loaded with flavor without being much work - slice the pears and season your pork, add everything to a roasting pan - and cook, while your house fills up with the most amazing smell.